 When a special needs child is going to travel between homes, it will be necessary to consider how the child travels, who will accompany the child, and what needs to be moved with him or her.
 If only one parent has been the main caretaker for the child's life, the other parent may not understand what is involved in daily care.
 If the other parent is uncomfortable with not getting as much parenting time, it is important to be represented by an attorney who can adequately convey to the court why a sole custody arrangement is preferable.

 In general, New Jersey courts assume that children benefit from equal involvement by both parents.
 This is true for special needs kids too, but their needs may have to take precedence over the parents' interests.
 In all cases, the court must consider the best interests of the child, including his or her special needs.
 The court will have to consider whether a non-custodial parent should have legal custody, and if so what that will entail in terms of medications, lifestyle, and welfare, as well as the choice of caretaker.

 When there are multiple children involved, only one of whom is special needs, they may need a different plan than the special needs child.
 The relationship between the special needs child and his or her siblings may factor into child custody determinations.Seek Guidance from a Monmouth County Lawyer During a Divorce

 During a divorce, your estate plan should be updated and may need to account differently for your special needs child than for your other children.
-The Monmouth County attorneys at Goldstein Law Group can help people who are dissolving a marriage with all of the complex issues that may arise regarding their kids.
+The Monmouth County attorneys at Goldstein Law Group can help people who are dissolving a marriage with complex considerations in a divorce with a special needs child.
 Contact our family law attorneys at 732-967-6777 or set up an appointment through our online form.
 We also represent individuals in Rumson, Red Bank, and Old Bridge, as well as communities across Middlesex County.